 Of the Grace of Giving

-We believe that the example of giving to the New Testament believers in the Bible is tithing.
+We believe in proportionate giving or that all should give the same percentage and the example of giving for New Testament believers in the Bible is tithing.
 It is more blessed to give than to receive.

 (1 Corinth.
 16:2; 2 Corinth.
 8:7, Luke 6:38, Acts 20:35, Malachi 3:10, Proverbs 3:9)